The guinea pig is a popular pet all over the world, and it’s no wonder why. They are intelligent, social creatures that thrive in companionship.

 The color of a guinea pig’s coat is determined by the genetics of both parents.
 If both parents carry the gene for black fur, then their offspring are likely to be black as well.

 Black guinea pigs have been bred with other colors of guinea pigs to create new colors.
-For example, the Guinea Pig Club was formed in England in the 1920s to promote the breeding of black and white guinea pigs.
-Black guinea pigs are still popular pets today.
+For example, the Guinea Pig Club was formed in England in the 1920s to promote the breeding of guinea pigs with black and white hairs.

 Are Black Guinea Pigs a Separate Breed?